Thursday, June 21, 2007

 ADAM STANTON

-Someone who kills a left-wing populist should be put under the microscope, because there are many people who would pay to have someone like that killed, either the rich of Louisiana or Roosevelt.
+Someone who kills a leftish populist should be put under the microscope, because there are many people who would pay to have someone like that killed, either the rich of Louisiana or Roosevelt.
 Was it goodness or jealousy?
 Or, actually, politics?
 Who was the real Adam Stanton, the so-called assassin?
 The real Adam Stanton was named Carl Weiss, the son of a judge whom Long was trying to remove.
-There are many questions about the assassination of Long - no motive, missing weapon, wrong slug caliber, missing records, the bullets in Long did not match Weiss’ gun, etc. - which lead some to suspect this was a political assassination by someone within Long’s bodyguards, and had nothing to do with the fictional reasons Warren stated in his book.
+There are many questions about the assassination of Long.
+N real no motive, a missing weapon, wrong slug caliber, missing records, the bullets in Long did not match Weiss’ gun, etc. - which lead some to suspect this was a political assassination, perhaps by someone within Long’s bodyguards, and had nothing to do with the fictional reasons Warren stated in his book.
 Sound familiar?
 Killing those who stand up to the system is a time-honored tradition in this ‘democracy.’

 HUEY P LONG